NethServer/ns8-core/docs/modules/index.md

 # Modules: implementation details

+A module is a NS 8 application which is usually composed by a backend and a frontend.

+* TOC
+{:toc}

 Every time a module instance is added to the cluster, the new instance is named as the module itself followed by a progressive number starting from 1.
 Given a module named `myapp`, instances will be named